gamerson/liferay-blade-cli/com.liferay.blade.upgrade.liferay70/src/com/liferay/blade/upgrade/liferay70/BREAKING_CHANGES.markdown

 ---------------------------------------

-### maven pom legacy dependencies [](id=maven-pom-legacy-dependencies)
+### Liferay Dependency Artifacts has changed Maven coordinates [](id=maven-pom-legacy-dependencies)
 - **Date:** 2017-Jan-6
 - **JIRA Ticket:** no ticket number

 #### What changed? [](id=what-changed-105)

-the pom configuration in 6.2 maven project contains some legacy dependencies which are not supported in 7.x.
+All of the Liferay artifacts used for dependencies in Maven POMs have been changed in 7.x to new GAV coordinates.

 #### Who is affected? [](id=who-is-affected-105)

-all maven projects that have portal-service, util-java, util-bridges, util-taglib or util-slf4j dependencies.
+All maven projects that have the following artifact dependencies from the com.liferay.portal groupId: portal-service, util-java, util-bridges, util-taglib or util-slf4j

 #### How should I update my code? [](id=how-should-i-update-my-code-105)

+In the maven POM you need to change the artifact dependencies to the following new artifactIds:

 - `portal-service to com.liferay.portal.kernel`
 - `util-java to com.liferay.util.java`